Civlac/SRWLED-Wiki/WLED-Programming-Notes.md

 ## Introduction
-This version of WLED contains sound reactive routines ASound01 through ASound15.
+This version of WLED contains sound reactive routines, which are (or will be) prefaced with a '*' for volume reactive routines and '**' for FFT routines.
 Each are controllable by intensity and/or speed.
-ASound10 through ASound15 also include 3 dedicated FFT control sliders.
+Some routines also include 3 dedicated FFT control sliders.

 Caveat: Some information on this page is in our 'dev' branch only and not yet ready for prime time.